The Challenge

 The Outcome

-Mental health is defined as a state of wellbeing in which every individual
+Mental health is defined as “a state of wellbeing in which every individual

-• realizes their own potential,
+• realises their own potential,

 • can cope with the normal stresses of life,